 Classrooms Students interested in attending GPA are the only students allowed to visit classrooms.
 Approval must be given by Leadership two (2) days prior to the requested visit date.
-Parents wanting to visit a classroom need approval from an administrator.
-Visitors must sign in at the office and must wear the visitor's badge he/she is issued.
+Parents wanting to visit a classroom need approval from Leadership.
+Visitors must sign in at the office and must wear the visitor's badge they are issued.
 Visitors should behave and dress in an appropriate manner for our school.

-Parent-Visitor/Volunteer Policy GPA encourages family and community involvement.
-All parent visitors/volunteers are to check in with at the Welcome Center upon arrival on the school campus, registering on the Visitor Management System Raptor, and wearing a visitor/parent volunteer badge.
+Visitor/Parent Volunteer Policy GPA encourages family and community involvement.
+All visitor/parent volunteers are to check in at the Welcome Center upon arrival at the school campus, registering on the visitor management system Raptor and wearing a visitor/parent volunteer badge.